TexasTorque/TorqueLearn/pages/Hardware/Motor Types.md

 polarity in the brushed motor, a brushless motor utilizes integrated circuits that progressively switch the stator magnets on and off, dragging the rotor with it.

-It's okay to say that brushless motors are better in most cases (when designed well)
+It's okay to say that brushless motors are better in most cases (when designed well).
+They don't rely
+on fragile brushes constantly making contact with the rotor, produce less heat, and can more easily integrate encoding (due to the fact that the rotations are controlled by a computer in the first place)